Myth of Skanderbeg: Skanderbeg and Serbo-Montenegrin expansionism

 Serbo-Montenegrin-Greek-Ottoman occupation of Albania.

-Serbian historians, often contradictorily, used Skanderbeg as a symbol of joint Serbian-Albanian progress (1866).
-On the other hand, forty years later, in a different political environment.
+Serbian propaganda circles, often contradictorily, used Skanderbeg as a symbol of joint Serbian-Albanian progress (1866).
+On the other hand, forty years later, in a different political environment, the faded memory of Skanderbeg among a large portion of Albanians was used as evidence of a lack of an ethnic identity and even the alleged Serbian character of the medieval hero.
 Spiridon Gopčević, a proponent of Serbian expansionism in the Ottoman Balkans, claimed that northern Albanians are actually Serbs and Skanderbeg's main motivation was his feelings of Serb national injury.

-In Montenegro, a country which had tribal structures similar to the ones in northern Albania and also had a similar mentality, Skanderbeg was celebrated as a hero, a concept which was incorporated into the movement to justify an expansion of Montenegro into northern Albania.
+In Montenegro, a country which had tribal structures similar to the ones in northern Albania and also had a similar mentality, Skanderbeg was celebrated as a Slavic hero, a concept which was incorporated into the movement to justify an expansion of Montenegro into northern Albania.
 By the end of the 19th century, one could find a wide dissemination of brochures with Skanderbeg being presented as a hero along the Montenegro-Albania border.
-The myth is particularly popular in Kuči tribe.
+The myth is particularly popular in Kuči tribe where the Drekalović brotherhood, also known as Novokuči (New Kuči) claims descent from him.

-In Serbian historiography it has been supported that Skanderbeg's great-grandfather, was a nobleman who was granted possession of Kaninë after taking part in Emperor Stefan Dušan's conquests.
+The claim that Skanderbeg was Slav was first made by a German who misread a document of 1368 in Serbian.
+Among the signatories were a Branilo (a Slav Christian name) of Vlora and a Kastrioti of Kanina.
+He produced Branilo Kastrioti as Scanderbeg's Serbian great grandfather.
 This reading is based on a mistaken translation by Karl Hopf in the 19th century and has been discredited ever since.
-It became popular in Serbian propaganda circles again in the 1980s, right before the crisis in Kosovo, where Serb ultra nationalists again celebrated Skanderbeg as "the son of Ivan, Đorđ Kastrioti, the Serbian horseman of Albania."
-During the 2000s Skanderbeg's origins was a topic on internet chat rooms and that the figure was over time increasingly included into Serbian national narratives, yet still without enough proofs to claim he was Serbian.
+It became popular in Serbian propaganda circles again in the 1980s, right before the crisis in Kosovo, where Serb ultra nationalists again celebrated Skanderbeg as "the son of Ivan, Đorđe Kastriot, the Serbian horseman of Albania."
+During the 2000s Skanderbeg's origins was a topic on internet chat rooms and that the figure was over time increasingly included into Serbian national narratives.

-The ”featured article” about Skanderbeg in the Serbian-language version of Wikipedia portray Skanderbeg as a Serb.